Ranking the best Thai drinks, from Thai iced tea to roselle juice

 Oliang (Thai iced coffee)

 Taste: It’s certainly got the caffeine punch, but the smoky notes of the seeds really elevate the drink.
-All that for what, THB 40?
+All that for what, HKD 8?
 A fantastic coffee break.

 Availability: It has become harder to find, since it’s normally only found in streetside stalls, but many coffee shops are bringing Oliang back into their menus.